baolongt/wg-identity-authentication/topics/icrc_112_batch_canister_call.md

 ## Processing

-This standards builds on top of the canister call processing defined in [ICRC-49](https://github.com/dfinity/wg-identity-authentication/blob/main/topics/icrc_49_call_canister.md).
-Go [here](https://github.com/dfinity/wg-identity-authentication/blob/main/topics/icrc_49_call_canister.md#message-processing) for details regarding canister call execution, processing and verification on the relying party side.
+This standard builds on top of the canister call processing defined in [ICRC-49](https://github.com/dfinity/wg-identity-authentication/blob/main/topics/icrc_49_call_canister.md).
+Go [here](https://github.com/dfinity/wg-identity-authentication/blob/main/topics/icrc_49_call_canister.md#message-processing) for details regarding canister call execution, processing, and verification on the relying party side.
 All requirements, recommendations, guidelines, warnings and other details in the ICRC-49 standard should be strictly followed.